Self-flagellation: Christianity

 Historically, Christians have engaged in various forms of mortification of the flesh, ranging from self-denial, wearing hairshirts and chains, fasting, and self-flagellation (often using a type of whip called a discipline).
 Some Christians use excerpts from the Bible to justify this ritual.
 For example, some interpreters claim that Paul the Apostle's statement, "I chastise my body" (1 Corinthians 9:27), refers to self-inflicted bodily scourging.
 Prominent Christians who have practiced self-flagellation include Martin Luther, the Protestant Reformer, and Congregationalist writer Sarah Osborn, who practiced self-flagellation in order "to remind her of her continued sin, depravity, and vileness in the eyes of God".
 It became "quite common" for members of the Tractarian movement within the Anglican Communion to practice self-flagellation using a discipline.

 In the 11th century, Peter Damian, a Benedictine monk in the Roman Catholic tradition, taught that spirituality should manifest itself in physical discipline; he admonished those who sought to follow Christ to practice self-flagellation for the duration of the time it takes one to recite forty Psalms, increasing the number of flagellations on holy days of the Christian calendar.
 For Damian, only those who shared in the sufferings of Christ could be saved.
 Throughout Christian history, the mortification of the flesh, wherein one denies oneself physical pleasures, has been commonly followed by members of the clergy, especially in Christian monasteries and convents.
 Self-flagellation was imposed as a form of punishment as a means of penance for disobedient clergy and laity.

 In the 13th century, a group of Roman Catholics, known as the Flagellants, took this practice to extremes.
 During the Black Death, it was thought of as a way to combat the plague by cleansing one's sins.
-The Flagellants were condemned by the Roman Catholic Church as a cult in the 14th century.
+The Flagellants were condemned by the Catholic Church as a cult in 1349 by Pope Clement VI.

 Self-flagellation rituals were also practiced in 16th-century Japan.
 Japanese of the time who were converted to Christianity by Jesuit missionaries were reported to have had sympathy for the Passion of the Christ, and they readily practiced self-flagellation to show their devotion.
 The earliest records of self-flagellation practiced by Japanese converts appeared in the year 1555 in the regions of Bungo and Hirado in Kyushu.
 These Japanese Christians wore crowns of thorns and bore crosses on their backs during the procession, which led to the place they had designated as the Mount of the Cross.